Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Introduction

 The monopolist aims to determine the revenue-maximizing price by balancing aggressive (low) pricing for a larger market share against higher pricing for a smaller market share.
 Each consumer's valuation of the good is an independent draw from a given valuation distribution with the purchase occurring when this valuation exceeds the price.
 The expected revenue is defined as the product of the price times the probability that the valuation exceeds the price.
-While the optimal price is easily determined when the valuation distribution is known \cite{riley1983optimal, myerson1981optimal}, the challenge arises when only partial market knowledge is available.

-This study focuses on the case where only the mean, variance, and an upper limit of the valuation distribution are known.
+While the optimal price is easily determined when the valuation distribution is known \citep{riley1983optimal, myerson1981optimal}, the challenge arises when only partial market knowledge is available.
+This study focuses on the case when only the mean, variance, and an upper limit of the valuation distribution are known.
 Mean-variance information proves suitable for robust decision-making, capturing both the anticipated future scenario (mean) and the risk associated with less likely scenarios (variance).
-This choice is motivated by the often scarce or non-existent data faced by sellers, where mean, variance, and upper bounds can be based on expert opinions—intuitive statistics that are easier to estimate than the entire valuation distribution; see e.g.~\cite{scarf1958min,azar2012optimal}.
+This choice is motivated by the often scarce or non-existent data faced by sellers, where the mean, variance, and support upper bound can be based on expert opinions—intuitive statistics that are easier to estimate than the entire valuation distribution; see e.g.~\cite{Scarf1958,azar2012optimal}.